pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 | ⇧ | shift |
 | ⌘ | command |

-When searching texts, you have to struggle.
+So when searching different texts from random people, you'll have to struggle.
-You have to distinguish
+You'll have to learn to distinguish
-U+005E ^ Circumflex-Accent from U+2303 ⌃ Up-Arrowhead.
+U+005E ^ Circumflex-Accent from U+2303 ⌃ Up-Arrowhead, often enough.
-People differ over which punctuation mark to speak to mean the Modifier Key labeled as "Control" or "Ctrl" and so on And Gnu·Org pushes a tradition that speaks of ⇧S as 'S' and S as 's'.
+People differ over which of these two punctuation marks to speak to mean the Modifier Key labeled as "Control" or "Ctrl" and so on

+Similarly, the Emacs people push a tradition that speaks of ⇧S as 'S' and S as 's'.
 This push from last century still causes confusion today.
-As a reader, when they say 'S', you can't know if they meant the ⇧S two-Key Chord or the S single Keystroke
+As a reader, when they say S, you can't know if they meant the ⇧S two-Key Chord or the S single Keystroke.
+When it's us speaking like Apple speaks, then S means S and ⇧S means ⇧S

-##### replIt Browser Linux
+##### replIt Browser Linux Shell

 The replIt·Com Startup will lend you a Linux Terminal, if you give them an email address.
 And they keep it current, like lending you 2022 Python 3.11 in 2025.

 But they soon stop you playing.
-They pop suddenly, and demand you pay like US$180/year.
+They pop up suddenly, and demand you pay like US$180/year.
-They trip you up like this after you leave a Terminal of theirs open for like 10 Hours
+They trip you up like this after you leave a Terminal of theirs open for like 10 Hours, which they count down on some secret hidden clock of theirs

-They calm down and let you back in again after like a month, people tell me.
+They'll calm down and let you back in again after like a month, random people tell me.
-Specifically, what Perplexity·Ai told me this in February, 2025, when I asked:
+Specifically, Perplexity·Ai told me this in February, 2025, when I asked:
-How quickly does replIt·Com hit you with "You've used up all your Development time"?
+How quickly does replIt Shell hit you with "You've used up all your Development time"?

-I haven't tested this claim.
+Myself, I haven't yet seen Perplexity·Ai let me back in, except when I resort to registering a different email address.
 The replIt people don't make it reasonably easy to keep track of what deal they're offering

-The replIt people don't accurately measure if you're around or not.
+And these replIt people don't accurately measure if you're around or not.
 Maybe you're typing on the Keyboard and moving and clicking the Mouse, maybe you're not.
 Even when not,
-if you have one accident of leaving a Process running then you're done for the month
+if you have one accident of leaving a Process running then you're done for the month.
+Thanks for playing

 The replIt people also radically change how their Panes work, from time to time.
 Presently, in February of 2025,